TheStanfordDaily/docs/docs/website/frontend.md

 ## Deployment

 We deploy our site to AWS.
-Deployment of the website happens automatically to our production website through a [GitHub Actions script](https://github.com/TheStanfordDaily/stanforddaily/blob/master/.github/workflows/deploy.yml).
+Deployment of the website happens automatically to our production website through a [GitHub Actions script](https://github.com/TheStanfordDaily/stanforddaily/blob/master/.github/workflows/deploy.yml), whenever new code is pushed to master.

 ### Architecture